Moc/teamspeak3/README.md

 ## Roadmap - planned features ##
-* Multiple TS3 viewer menus (ability to add each TS3 server viewer to different menu areas)
+* Multiple TS3 viewer menus (ability to add each server to different menu areas)
+* Add templates to modify the layout of the viewer
 * Administration functionality (under consideration)